jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

 The `<object>` can be either a class type or the name of an instance of a class.
 The appeareance of a certain graphical object is obtained from the merge of the properties for the class and the properties for the object where the properties for the object take precedence.

+The `<state>` can be one of the following:
+- enabled
+- !enabled
+- pressed
+- !pressed
+- hover
+- !hover

+The states can be concatenated, for instance `:enabled:!pressed`.

+The properties depend on each object type and describe an aspect of the graphical appearence of the object.
+For instance `foreground-color`or `image`

+The possible values depend on the property.